sebastien/ui.js/research/faster-render.md

 - Function recursion is much faster than using a stack (3x faster)

+- Type switch vs `instanceof` is negligible (670/2419 vs 646/2239), so instanceof is better.

+- Difference between method overloading vs conditional dispatch based on `instanceof` if negligible.
+It's better to use method overloading then.

+- DOM node cloning does not seem to have a notable impact.

+- Iterators are about 2x slower than the equivalent when building a list by appending to it, concatenating is 1.5x slower.

 ## Thoughts

 UI effects are incremental: they take the current value, and the previous